aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 ![](../../static/img/create-presigned-url-output.png)

-Copy this url and paste in a browser.
+Copy this url and paste it in a browser.
 You'll redirected to the Studio.

 Congratulations, you successfully tested the Studio access control!